D'Addario (manufacturer): Orchestral

 In 1905, Ladislav Kaplan emigrated to the United States from Germany and opened a violin-making and repair shop in New York City.
 Kaplan soon moved the company to Connecticut, United States, where he began processing sheep gut for strings, eventually founding the Kaplan Musical String Company, makers of gut strings for harps and violin family instruments.

 In 1981, D'Addario acquired the Kaplan Music String Company, and Jim D’Addario and his team retooled, retrofitted, automated and computerized the original Kaplamatic string winding machine designed by Otto Kaplan in 1949.

 Jim and John D'Addario, Jr. were experts at manufacturing strings for fretted instruments, but making strings for bowed instruments required special expertise.
 They subsequently hired Norman Pickering, a prominent violist, luthier, and acoustic engineer, as a consultant to the bowed division.

 Pickering and Jim began researching and developing multifilament twisted-steel core violin strings.
 D'Addario also began processing its own wires for bowed strings, introducing Prelude solid steel core strings in 1984.

 The next challenge D'Addario had to overcome was to develop a way to manufacture commercially available twisted steel cables.
 Suppliers at the time couldn’t produce spring-tempered high-carbon steel cables on machines meant to manufacture stranded copper wires for electrical conduction.
 The D'Addario team developed their own machines to manufacture their own stranded-wire cables for violin and viola strings and following ten years of research and development, D'Addario introduced Helicore in 1994.

-In 2017, D'Addario introduced Ascenté, a new synthetic core violin set designed for a wider tonal range and a more sophisticated palette of increased pitch stability, as well as to provide longevity and durability.
+In 2017, D'Addario introduced Ascenté, a new synthetic core violin set.
+According to The Violin Channel, they are designed to provide a wider tonal range, a more sophisticated palette, increased pitch stability, and increased longevity and durability.